jajalecapouet/makefile-type-cpp/README.md

 1-  Put this Makekile your root's project's folder

-2-  Type "mkir src includes"
+2-  Type "mkdir src includes"

 3-  Put your .cpp in src and list them in the Makefile after "LST_SRCS = "